 You can take the following steps to create a connection to a connector that isn't displayed in the user interface:

-Open Power BI Desktop and select Get Data.
+Open Power BI Desktop, and then select Get data.

-Open Power Query Editor in Power BI Desktop, then right-click on the relevant query and open the Advanced Editor, as shown in the following image.
-From there, you can copy the M script that appears in the Advanced Editor.
+Open Power Query Editor in Power BI Desktop, right-click the relevant query, and then select Advanced Editor, as shown in the following image.
+From there, you can copy the M script that appears in the Advanced Editor window.

-Open the Power BI dataflow, and select Get data for a blank query.
+Open the Power BI dataflow, and then select Get data for a blank query.